JUDGMENT BEGINS WITH THE HOUSEHOLD OF GOD

-The words of the Lord are pure words: as silver tried in a furnace of earth, purified seven times.
+The words of the LORD are pure words, like silver tried in a furnace of earth, purified seven times.
 (Psalms 12:6)

-That the trial of your faith, being much more precious than of gold that perisheth, though it be tried with fire, might be found unto praise and honour and glory at the appearing of Jesus Christ: (I Peter 1:7)
+that the genuineness of your faith, being much more precious than gold that perishes, though it is tested by fire, may be found to praise, honor, and glory at the revelation of Jesus Christ, (I Peter 1:7)

 The Lord whom we seek is coming now.
 His fan is in His hand.
 He is baptizing with a baptism of fire those whom He chooses.
 Baptism with Divine fire is not an enjoyable experience but it brings us to the peaceable fruit of righteousness.
 It leads us into the knowledge of God as our Father.
 After we have been tested and refined we come forth as pure gold.
 Only our bonds are burned, as in the case of Shadrach, Meshach, and Abednego (Daniel 3:25).